jpgoldberg/toy-crypto-math/docs/source/utils.rst

 but that leads to erroneous results due to the precision limitations of :py:func:`math.log`.
+So a different approach is taken which correctly handles cases that would otherwise fail.

 >>> from toy_crypto.utils import digit_count
 >>> digit_count(999)